mthuong/chk-ios-tech-test/README.md

 - `ViewModel` keep the state of the `View` by having `Published` properties and binding them to the data it receives from use cases.
 - `Router` responsible for navigation.
 - It depends on `Domain` layer.

+The main purpose of applying software architect in development that will help to easier maintenance the project, add new feature and didn't break other feature, the most important thing: our code is testable.

+The example project has **90%** test coverage, that's so good.

+### 🥈 SwiftUI

+As Apple, SwiftUI is a modern way to declare user interfaces for any Apple platform.
+Create beautiful, dynamic apps faster than ever before.
+We can preview the code instantly.
+It will compiled the UI — visible, and editable at all times.
+Previews can also display your UI in any device and any orientation.

+### 🥉 Combine

+It's a new framework provides a declarative Swift API for processing values over time.
+Now we can replace RxSwift, ReactiveSwift with Combine.

+It’s a powerful framework to dynamically respond to value changes over time.